Can you overdose on edibles? Is it even possible to overdose on THC? If so how much THC does it take to overdose?

-A common problem is that people don’t think it’s working, as the effects can take several hours to manifest.
-Likewise they eat more, and by the time it all hits, they realize they took too much.
+A common problem is that people don’t think the edibles are working, as the effects can take several hours to manifest.
+Likewise they eat more, and by the time it all hits, they realize they took too much THC.

-Marijuana Overdose: Practical suggestions for when you have consumed too much marijuana:
+Weed Overdose: Practical suggestions for when you have consumed too much THC:

-CBD to the Rescue! – For almost instant relief from too much marijuana, ingest some CBDs!
+CBD to the Rescue! – For almost instant relief from a THC overdose, ingest some CBD!
 Cannabidiol, marijuana’s second most famous cannabinoid, can counter the effects of it most famous cannabinoid, THC.
-Bhang makes a CBD breath spray that, besides imparting all the medicinal benefits CBDs are known for, also can act like a rescue inhaler for those who have consumed too much marijuana.
+Bhang makes a CBD breath spray that, besides imparting all the medicinal benefits CBD are known for, also can act like a rescue inhaler for those who have consumed too much marijuana.
 A few sprays and you will almost instantly feel yourself starting to come down from that uncomfortable high.
-If you don’t have CBD spray try, try a sublingual CBD tincture like those by Joy Organics, or smoking or vaping a high CBD strain of cannabis instead.
+If you don’t have CBD spray try, try a sublingual CBD tincture, or smoking or vaping a high CBD strain of cannabis instead.

-Chew Peppercorns — Believe it or not, peppercorns can counteract the effects of too much marijuana.
-This is due to similar terpenoid profiles and how the two plants interact with each other, but the bottom line is, it works!
+Chew Peppercorns — Believe it or not, peppercorns can counteract the effects of a THC overdose.
+This is due to similar terpene profiles and how the two plants interact with each other, but the bottom line is, it works!
 Try chewing on 2 or 3 peppercorns for a few minutes when feeling too high.

 Drink Something – Cottonmouth, a common side effect of marijuana use, is even more pronounced with edibles.
 Drink lots of water to counteract it and help you feel the extreme effects less.